 There is no shortage of options for off-road mountain bikes too.
 Starting at the Mount Stuart War Memorial monument and heading up over the Moor Road is great fun with some exhilarating views.
 There are some mountain bike trails in the forest along by Loch Fad.
 New for this year will be some trails up in the Community Forest at the north of the island near Rhubodach.
 These should be graded from black to blue and provide some wonderful views of the Kyles whilst you thrash your way down the hill!

 Many locals and past holidaymakers alike will attest to the fact that Bute is best seen by bike.
 Whether coming over for a day trip or for a short break, everywhere is within easy reach on two wheels.
-Bicycles can be hired at the Bike Shed at 23-25 East Princes Street, just across and left from the Ferry Terminal.
 This is a cheap and easy way to see the island and take in the beautiful landscape at your own pace.
 The Discover Bute Landscape Partnership Scheme recently put in a number of bike rack stations at important landmarks across the island so you can park your bike up too.

 Bute Festival of Cycling